 “Good knowledgeable recommendations advice in a no pressure environment.
 Risks and options of travelling to Senegal were explained well.”

 “Very useful experience.
-The nurse was very knowledgeable about the area that my son is traveling to in Senegal and gave very detailed instructions for the medications recommended.
+The nurse was very knowledgeable about the area that my son is travelling to in Senegal and gave very detailed instructions for the medications recommended.
 Highly recommend!”

 “I walked in a couple minutes early for my appointment and was received right away.
 The nurse was very knowledgeable and walked me through all my options for protection in Senegal.
 I was not pressured in any way to select certain vaccines.
 I will be definitely coming back for my future travels.
 Thanks!”